AdobeDocs/analytics.en/help/admin/admin/analytics-inventory.md

     ![Main inventory screen](assets/an_inventory.png)

-    Specifically, this screen surfaces
+    Specifically, this screen shows:

-    * The total number of Analysis Workspace and Mobile Scorecard projects that are active under this organization across all users.
+    * The total number of Analysis Workspace and Mobile Scorecard projects that are active under this organization, across all users.
-    * The total number of segments and calculated metrics that are active under this organization across all users.
+    * The total number of segments and calculated metrics that are active under this organization, across all users.
-    * The total number of base report suites that have been defined (Virtual report suites are not included).
+    * The total number of base report suites that have been defined.
+Virtual report suites are not included.
     * If the Media Analytics feature is active and if so, in what mode.
-    * The total number of users defined under that organization.
+    * The total number of users defined under this organization.

 ## Components {#components}